Trader Sam’s Enchanted Tiki Bar Review

 However, it’s all good, and not just in a “I’ve had a couple drinks so any greasy bar food will taste delicious at this point” kind of way.
 It actually all is good, with great flavor and surprisingly good presentation on a lot of items.

 Overall, Trader Sam’s isn’t just a bar.
 It isn’t just a restaurant.
 It’s an attraction.
 It’s one of the greatest things Disney has built in years.
 Kudos to Disney for taking a risk with this location instead of just making it a generic cash-cow poolside bar.
 I would imagine that the Walt Disney Imagineering team had a field day with this location, and it really shows.
 This is sure to be a favorite location of ours for years, and I highly recommend anyone who is traveling to Disneyland walk over to the Disneyland Hotel to check it out.
 It’s family friendly until 8pm (and your kids will love it!), so it is something everyone can experience.
 I really don’t have enough superlatives to describe Trader Sam’s – Enchanted Tiki Bar.
 It’s a must visit–as close to perfection as Disney has come in recent years.

 Do you agree that Trader Sam’s is so great that it almost qualifies as an attraction?
-What are you favorite gags and easter eggs?
+What are your favorite drinks and foods to order at Trader Sam’s?
+Which gags and easter eggs at Trader Sam’s do you enjoy the most?
+Any questions about Trader Sam’s?
 Share your thoughts in the comments!